CAR-T Cell Therapy - Advances in The Management of Multiple Myeloma

 JNJ-4528 is a novel CAR T-cell therapy featuring two molecules that bind to BCMA, a protein found on the surface of multiple myeloma cells.
 JNJ-4528 was evaluated in patients with multiple myeloma who had received a median of five prior therapies, and for whom standard-of-care treatments were no longer working.

-In the CARTITUDE-1 clinical trial 29 patients’ each had their T cells collected and sent to a laboratory where they were genetically engineered to express JNJ-4528.
+CARTITUDE-1 clinical trial outcomes for the first 29 patients were updated in May 2020 at The American Society of Clinical Oncology Annual Meeting.
+Each patient had their T cells collected and sent to a laboratory where they were genetically engineered to express JNJ-4528.
 Prior to reinfusing these CAR-T cells, the patients received three days of chemotherapy to “make room” in their immune systems for the engineered T cells.
 Following chemotherapy, each patient received a single infusion of the JNJ-4528 CAR-T cells.

 The most common side effect reported was cytokine release syndrome (CRS) which occurred in a majority of patients.
 Neutropenia, anemia, and thrombocytopenia were also common.
 Two patient experienced severe CRS and one patient died of its complications.
 The onset of CRS was predictable generally occurring 2-12 days post-CAR-T cell infusion.
 In 76% of patients, CRS was treated with Actemra (tocilizumab).